IndyCar races in Las Vegas: Champ Car

 In 2004–2005, the Champ Car series held a 400 km race at Las Vegas Motor Speedway.
 Both editions were held under the lights on a Saturday night as part of the NASCAR Craftsman Truck Series weekend in the fall.
 After only two years, however, the race was considered unpopular and was removed from the schedule.

 For 2005, the name of the race was changed to the Hurricane Relief 400, and it served as a fundraiser for Hurricane Katrina recovery.

 Fremont Street

 In July 2006, the Las Vegas City Council approved a 2.440 mi, 14-turn, counterclockwise street circuit in Downtown Las Vegas area near the Fremont Street Experience.
 Champ Car held their first event on Easter Sunday, April 8, 2007.
 The race was titled the Vegas Grand Prix.
 The course was generally liked by competitors and fans.
 With the dissolution of the Champ Car World Series in 2008, the event was cancelled after only one running.

-Lap Records
+Lap records

+The fastest official race lap records at the Fremont Street Circuit are listed as: